 Drive jumper setting Mode of device(s) Cable connector

 Single device Cable-Select or Master - Black

-Two devices Cable-Select Master Black
+Cable Salaat Master Black

-Slave Gray
+Two deviees Cable-Select Slave Gray

-Master Master Black or gray
+Two devices Master Master Disely or grou

-Slave Slave
+Slave Slave Black or gray

 - Pin 20 on the IDE connector is removed to match the covered hole on the Ultra DMA cable connector.
-This prevents incorrect insertion when you connect the IDE cable. - Use the 80-conductor IDE cable for Ultra DMA 100/66 IDE devices.
+This prevents incorrect insertion when you connect the IDE cable. - Use the 80-conductor IDE cable for Ultra DMA 100/66 IDE devices on the IDE ribbon cable to PIN 1.